Canva Content Planner and Scheduler 2021

 Share with friends

-OK, so I’ve been toying with the idea of switching from Tailwind to the New Canva Content Planner and Scheduler….Tailwind is fantastic… I do love it … but it’s kinda expensive and the Tribes function is always glitching for me on Chrome.
+OK, so I’ve been toying with the idea of switching from Tailwind to the New Canva Content Planner and Scheduler….Tailwind is fantastic… I do love it … but it’s kinda expensive and the Tailwind Communities function is always glitching for me on Chrome.

 This is a pretty big play for Canva!
 I’ve been a mega fan and an early adopter of Canva for a number of years and what Melanie has built is nothing short of outstanding. 🧡

 The fact that she’s an Antipodean is even better… fellow Antipodean here… not at all bias 🤣

 Moving into the scheduling space is a really bold move… with some really big players like Buffer, Tailwind and Hootsuite already dominating…

 However, I think Canva has a pretty clever wee plan here! … so while the new feature is pretty early stage (will go into more detail below)… I’m pretty sure that Melanie and the amazing Canva team will have something up their sleeves.
 Watch this space!

 I’ve been in Tech for a long while now and seeing the speed at which this new feature is evolving and being iterated is exciting!